Woutitit/woutitit.github.io/in-depth/mixing-and-mastering.md

 Same goes for layering, audition everything together as some layers may be thin but added to the main layer it will give it a great timbre.

 ## Mixing for loudness
-Mixing and mastering for loudness is an important topic.
+There is mixing and there is mixing (and mastering) for loudness.
 Checkout *Loudness wars and why it matters* article for why it matters and how to apply it to your own mix.